Mississippi: The Natchez Trace Bike Tour | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-If you are driving to the tour, we recommend that you park your vehicle at the Fairview Inn.
-You may return to the inn at the end of the tour by way of the VBT van.
+If you are driving to the tour, we recommend parking your vehicle at the Fairview Inn.
+At the tour’s conclusion, you may return here via the VBT van.

-At 11:00 a.m., join your VBT trip leaders and your fellow travelers at the inn for a safety briefing and bike-fitting session, followed by a short warm-up ride.
-Your route leads you through a primarily residential neighborhood of Jackson, passing the Eudora Welty House, a National Historic Landmark.
-The Pulitzer Prize-winning author, celebrated for her novels highlighting the Southern experience, lived and wrote here from 1925 until her death in 2001.
+At 11:00 a.m., join your VBT trip leaders and fellow travelers at the inn for a safety briefing and bike-fitting session, followed by a short warm-up ride.
+Your route leads you through a primarily residential area of Jackson, passing the Eudora Welty House—a National Historic Landmark.
+The Pulitzer Prize–winning author, known for her novels exploring the Southern experience, lived and wrote here from 1925 until her death in 2001.
 This morning’s ride ends at the Mississippi Civil Rights Museum, which you may choose to visit.
-Stop for lunch on your own.
-As you return to the hotel, stop to view some of the city’s public art murals.
-Later, get to know your fellow travelers during a welcome reception at the inn.
-Then you’ll venture out with your trip leaders for an included dinner at a nearby restaurant.
+Lunch is on your own.
+On your way back to the hotel, take time to admire some of Jackson’s vibrant public art murals.

 Today's Ride Choices